Southeast Asians are underrepresented in STEM. The label 'Asian' boxes them out more

 "This is both a data quality issue and a data justice issue," she said.

 She said lumping all Asian Americans together in one racial category effectively reduces the experience of millions of people — not just when it comes to assessing job or educational candidates, but also for anyone trying to understand their political beliefs, education level, income inequality and health outcomes as well.
 For example, data on the broad category of Asian Americans show that a vast majority are Democratic voters.
-But if the data is further broken down, it reveals that Vietnamese Americans tend to have far more conservative views and more often identify as Republican.
+But if the data is further broken down, it reveals that Vietnamese Americans more often identify as Republican.

 Rachel Sklar, a post-doctorate scholar in environmental health outcomes at the University of California San Francisco, is Filipino and says she has been denied an academic opportunity in the past because she falls under the "Asian American" category.